 - Demonstrate effective communication/interpersonal skills

-The specific knowledge, skill, and ability (KSA) learning outcomes broken down by class within the exercise science curriculum can be found within the KSA curriculum map.
+The specific knowledge, skill, and ability (KSA) learning outcomes within the Exercise Science curriculum can be found KSA curriculum map.

 An Exercise Science major may seek employment in a number of areas.
 Jobs exist in the private and public sectors.
 Some examples may include: